1jkunz1/Dash-Analysis/Overall_Scores.md

 # $DASH Fundamental Analysis

 <b> This is not Investment Advice, it should not be taken as such.
-Grades are subject to change.</b>
+Grades are subject to change.
+KPI grades are subjective, and overall grade is the result of a weighted (and frequently changing) forumula</b>

 $DASH - Digital Cash.
 "Use Dash to make instant, private payments online or in-store using our secure open-source platform hosted by thousands of users around the world."